 From the book: Testosterone: A Man's Guide

-In theory testosterone replacement should approximate the body's own natural production of the hormone.
-The average male produces 4 to 7 mg of testosterone a day with plasma levels in early morning and lower levels in the evening.
+In theory, testosterone replacement should approximate the body's own natural production of the hormone.
+The average male produces 4 to 7 mg of testosterone a day with higher plasma levels in the early morning and lower levels in the evening.
 Women produce around a 12th of those rates.